aiven/devportal/docs/products/cassandra/howto/use-dsbulk-with-cassandra.rst

    -port 20341                                   \
    -url data.csv

+where:
-this command will load data from the file `data.csv` into the table `keyvalue` in the keyspace `baselines`.
+- the file `data.csv` is the file that contains the data to load into Cassandra.